Luciano and Georgia Keats, supported by the Australian Queer Archive, present Queer-ways: Retracing Melbourne’s Queer Footprint.

 Add your footprint

-Queer-ways: Retracing Melbourne’s Queer Footprint is a collaborative community art project by LUCIANO and Georgia Keats, in partnership with the Australian Queer Archive (AQuA).
+Queer-ways: Retracing Melbourne’s Queer Footprint is a collaborative community art project by LUCIANO and Georgia Keats, supported by the Australian Queer Archive (AQuA).

 Working with AQuA, we will map sites significant to Melbourne's queer history.
 This initial data will be enriched with stories directly from our queer community, creating a snap shot of queer life in Melbourne up until the year 2021.